seth-rah/waifu2x-better-path/README.md

    * Adding `extra` to the 2nd waifu argument will create a `-cunetwaifu`, `-animewaifu` and `-photowaifu` file.
    * Adding `slow` to the 2nd waifu argument will create a `-ttacunetwaifu`, `-ttaanimewaifu` and `-ttaphotowaifu` file.
 This gets handled the same as `extra`, except the `-x` flag is enabled.
    * Adding `all` to the 2nd waifu argument will create a `-cunetwaifu`, `-animewaifu`, `-photowaifu`, `-ttacunetwaifu`, `-ttaanimewaifu` and `-ttaphotowaifu` file.
 It handles running `slow` and `extra` logic.
+8. If the output file is just black, and processing still occured, you will have to look into updating your GPU display driver.
+And if not present, your CPU display driver.
+Go to your GPU / CPU's support page and download their VGA / Display drivers.
+If you're working from a laptop, it's best to get this file from your laptop manufacturers support page.

 In short, you just need to `shift - rightclick` on an empty space in a folder containing the file you wish to rescale, select `Open PowerShell window here`.
 Type `waifu filename argument` and you're set.
 If you don't know the filename, `click drag` the image into the `PowerShell` window instead of typing the filename, or with CMD if that's your cup of tea.